tushar8049/POS-Tagging/ReadMe.md

 <h1> POS - Tagging</h1>
 Develop a hidden Markov Model for part-of-speech
 (POS) tagging, using a modified Brown corpus as training data.
-To simplify the problem, we will use a tagset which is composed of 11 tags. i.e. Noun, Pronoun, Verb, Adjective, Adverb, Conjunction, Preposition, Determiner, Number, Punctuation and Other.
+To simplify the problem, we will use a tag-set which is composed of 11 tags. i.e. Noun, Pronoun, Verb, Adjective, Adverb, Conjunction, Preposition, Determiner, Number, Punctuation and Other.